arturschuch/quotation-api/README.md

 API to get currency quotation on determinated date consulting on Brazil central bank web site: http://www4.bcb.gov.br/pec/taxas/batch/cotacaomoedas.asp?id=txtodas

-It was created the fucntion currencyQuotation that return the quotation of "from" to "to"
+It was created the function currencyQuotation that return the quotation of "from" to "to"

 ```
 public BigDecimal currencyQuotation(String from, String to, Number value, String quotationDate);